 Security features.
 What protective measures are in place to ensure the security of your funds?
-For example, does the platform support two-factor authentication?
+For example, does the platform support 2-factor authentication?
 Where are your funds stored?
 Has the exchange ever been hacked?

 Customer support.
 How can you contact the customer support team?
 What contact methods are supported and during what hours is the team available?
 Is there an online help centre where you can easily find solutions to a range of common problems?

 Reputation.
 Check out online forums and reviews to gauge what level of community trust the platform has.
 Would other users recommend it?

 Answering these questions should help you narrow down your choices and find a platform that will work for you.